 Arm Ltd is a world-renowned semiconductor Intellectual Property (IP) company headquartered in Cambridge.
 Arm licenses its IP to a large ecosystem partners that use them to create and manufacture microprocessors, peripherals and SoC solutions.
 Arm-powered systems are pervasive in current electronic products, including automotive, consumer entertainment, imaging, microcontrollers, networking, storage, automotive, medical, security, wireless, smartphones, tablet computers and servers.
 Over 100 billion Arm-based microprocessors have been shipped so far, reaching over 80% of the world’s population.
 Arm’s research group will be the active participants in the project.
 Arm Research look beyond current technologies, working to address the challenges of the future across all areas of computing; from circuits and systems through to architecture, security, HPC and beyond.
 Through collaborations with academia, industry and funding bodies, Arm Research hope to enable developments that will help to shape the computing landscape in the future.

-Bull is part of Atos, a global leader in digital transformation with approximately 100,000 employees in 72 countries and annual revenue of around € 12 billion.
-The European number one in Big Data, Cybersecurity, High Performance Computing and Digital Workplace, The Group provides Cloud services, Infrastructure & Data Management, Business & Platform solutions, as well as transactional services through Worldline, the European leader in the payment industry.
-With its cutting-edge technologies, digital expertise and industry knowledge, Atos supports the digital transformation of its clients across various business sectors: Defense, Financial Services, Health, Manufacturing, Media, Energy & Utilities, Public sector, Retail, Telecommunications and Transportation.
-The Group is the Worldwide Information Technology Partner for the Olympic & Paralympic Games and operates under the brands Atos, Atos Consulting, Atos Worldgrid, Bull, Canopy, Unify and Worldline.
-Atos SE (Societas Europaea) is listed on the CAC40 Paris stock index.
+Atos is a global leader in digital transformation with 120,000 employees in 73 countries and annual revenue of € 13 billion.
+European number one in Cloud, Cybersecurity and High-Performance Computing, the Group provides end-to-end Orchestrated Hybrid Cloud, Big Data, Business Applications and Digital Workplace solutions through its Digital Transformation Factory, as well as transactional services through Worldline, the European leader in the payment industry.
+With its cutting-edge technologies and industry knowledge, Atos supports the digital transformation of its clients across all business sectors.
+The Group is the Worldwide Information Technology Partner for the Olympic & Paralympic Games and operates under the brands Atos, Atos Syntel, Unify and Worldline.
+Atos is listed on the CAC40 Paris stock index.

-The participation of Bull in the Mont-Blanc project which gathers foremost European Supercomputing Centres and HPC Research Labs is a key element to leverage this research and transform it in products that will help to speed up research in many other domains such as nuclear fusion, avionics, life-science, etc., to considerably increase the performance of high demanding applications such as seismic imaging for oil industry and to greatly facilitate modelling and numerical simulation to design new products in a more efficient manner.
+Atos has, for many years, provided solutions offering high performance and availability, and has strong competencies in the development of architectures, which make it possible to optimise data management.
+This experience is a significant asset in the field of High Performance Computing, which is increasingly faced with problems in balancing capacities of calculation, data access and storage.
+HPC is one of the fast growing activities of Atos.
+The participation of Atos (through its Bull SAS affiliate) in the Mont-Blanc project which gathers foremost European Supercomputing Centres and HPC Research Labs is a key element to leverage this research and transform it in products that will help to speed up research in many other domains such as nuclear fusion, avionics, life-science, etc., to considerably increase the performance of high demanding applications such as seismic imaging for oil industry and to greatly facilitate modelling and numerical simulation to design new products in a more efficient manner.
 Bull has a long experience in system development both for commercial and scientific application.
-Bull’s expertise encompasses all aspects of hardware and software system development, the design and development of ASICs, system board and infrastructure.
+Atos’s expertise encompasses all aspects of hardware and software system development, the design and development of ASICs, system board and infrastructure.